There’s nothing like the feeling when you get testimonials from real-life customers.

 Testimonials break down your prospect’s defenses because they’re easy to believe, especially compared to regular marketing copy.

-- How can you go about getting good testimonials?
+- How can you ask for testimonials?

 - How should you ask for them so you get testimonials that work?

-- What format should you use for your testimonials?
+- How should you format your testimonials?